 Graduate of the University of Athens, Greece, Pavlos received his PhD degree in Physics from the University of Southampton, UK in 2003 and conducted his postdoctoral research on optoelectronic properties of organic semiconductors at the Ludwig Maximilians University of Munich, Germany.
 In 2006, he returned to Southampton as Lecturer at the department of Physics and Astronomy, where he combined his expertise in inorganic and organic semiconductors and set up a new experimental activity on Hybrid Photonics.
 In 2008, Pavlos was appointed to a personal chair at the University of Southampton.
 From 2011 to 2014, Pavlos chaired the University’s Nanoscience Research Strategy Group, an interdisciplinary research group of ~100 academics across physics, chemistry, maths, engineering, biology and medicine.
-Since 2013, Pavlos is the Director for Research at the department of Physics and Astronomy at the University of Southampton.
-At Skoltech, Pavlos has designed, setup and is leading the Hybrid Photonics Group with a focus on hybrid LEDs, PVs and quantum simulators.
+From 2013 to 2019, Pavlos was the Director for Research at the department of Physics and Astronomy at the University of Southampton.
+At Skoltech, Pavlos designed, setup and now consults the Hybrid Photonics Group with a focus on hybrid LEDs, PVs and spinoptronics.

 Pavlos is an author of over 100 peer-reviewed articles, which have appeared in Nature and Physical Review journals, Advanced Materials, and Nano Letters among others.

 Quantum Electronics Young Scientist Prize from the International Union of Pure and Applied Physics (Sydney, 2011).

 ФИО: Лагудакис Павлос

 Ученая степень: PhD физико-математические науки, Университет Саутгемптона, Англия, 2003

 Данные о повышении квалификации и/или профессиональной переподготовке (при наличии): нет